Schizophyllum commune: Description

 Schizophyllum commune is usually described as a morphological species of global distribution, but some research has suggested that it may be a species complex encompassing several cryptic species of more narrow distribution, as typical of many mushroom-forming Basidiomycota.

 The caps are 1–4 cm wide with white or grayish hairs.
 They grow in shelf-like arrangements, without stalks.
 The gills, which produce basidiospores on their surface, split when the mushroom dries out, earning this mushroom the common name split gill.
-It is common in rotting wood.
-The mushrooms can remain dry for decades and then revived with moisture.
+The mushrooms can remain dry for decades and then be revived with moisture.
+The spore print is white.

-It has 23,328 distinct mating types.
-Individuals of any mating type are compatible for mating with most other mating types.
-There are two genetic loci determining the mating type, locus A with 288 alleles and locus B with 81 alleles.
-A pair of fungi will only be fertile if they have different A and different B alleles; that is, each mating type can enter fertile pairings with 22,960 others.

-Hydrophobin was first isolated from Schizophyllum commune.